 The name 'peace lily' relates to its white flowers, which are thought to look like white flags (a symbol of peace).
 Peace lily isn't actually a lily but an arum, and is in the same family as Zantedeschia and Lords and ladies (Arum maculatum), as well as less obvious plants such as Swiss cheese plant (Monstera) and dumb cane (Dieffenbachia).
-Peace lilies are easy to grow, don’t need a lot of light, and help to clean and purify the air.
+Peace lilies are easy to grow and help to clean and purify the air.

 Where to grow peace lily

-Bright, indirect light is best for peace lilies, ideally sheltered from cold draughts, so choose a spot away from doors and fire places. peace lilies are used to a tropical environment so a humid room, such as a bathroom, is best.
+Bright, indirect light is best for peace lilies, ideally sheltered from cold draughts, so choose a spot away from doors and fire places.
+Peace lilies are used to a tropical environment so a humid room, such as a bathroom or kitchen, is best.